-Major General Leonard Wood commanded the camp.
+Major General Leonard Wood.16 commanded the camp.

-Camp Funston has the dubious distinction of being the site where the great flu epidemic first broke out in the spring and fall of 1918.
+Some historians attribute Camp Funston as the site where the great flu epidemic first broke out in the spring and fall of 1918, however there is evidence reported by the Fort Riley Museum director, Dr. Robert Smith that this may not be true.
 The lives of over a thousand soldiers were eventually claimed during these outbreaks.

 In the early 1920s, the camp was torn down and the lumber sold at public auction.
-The campsite became maneuver area.
+The campsite became a maneuver area.